Aaron98990/ways-of-the-game/misconduct.md

 - slamming the ground with the hand(s)
 - kicking/throwing the ball away or holding/blocking it (could also be delay of the restart)
 - failing to leave the penalty area and being behind the penalty mark for a penalty kick (could also be delay of the restart)
-- complaining with no shirt on (can't identify the player if it rises to dissent - don't engage)
+- complaining with no shirt on (tell them to go away - can't identify the player if it rises to dissent)

 Context matters in all cases: a player slamming the ground since they missed a shot/pass is not dissent.